jlauinger/master-of-science/code/evaluation/costa-study-comparison/labels-comparison.md

 Stats:
  - 15 instances where Costa's label is missing
- - 4 matches
+ - 3 matches
- - 1 non-matches
+ - 2 non-matches

-In the non-match and also one match, my labeling is better / more detailed.
+In the non-matches, my labeling is better / more detailed.

 ## Detailed matches and mismatches